elastic/kibana/docs/development/core/public/kibana-plugin-public.contextcontainer.md

 ## ContextContainer interface

-An object that handles registration of context providers and building of new context objects.
+An object that handles registration of context providers and configuring handlers with context.

 <b>Signature:</b>